 Symptoms of Major Depressive Disorder

-Major Depressive Disorder, like all mental disorders, exists on a spectrum.
+Major Depressive Disorder, like all mental health disorders, exists on a spectrum.
 Therefore, it affects some people more profoundly than others.
 For some, MDD may only affect them once in their life.
 For others, MDD is an ongoing battle.
 During episodes of Major Depressive Disorder, a person will experience symptoms most of the day, nearly every day.
 These symptoms include but are not limited to:

 - Feelings of sadness